 Error Handling & Reporting

 Good error messages are crucial for a pleasant programming experience.
-In this chapter, we'll improve Lux's error reporting to be helpful and informative.
+This chapter improves Lux's error reporting so it is helpful and informative.

 Types of Errors